 Welcome to the Art Department at StFX

 Studio art classes build upon the foundations of drawing, colour theory, and design.
-These fundamental skills and knowledge allow StFX students to further explore the creation of artworks in a wide variety of traditional media: drawing, painting, and printmaking, but also in applied disciplines such as stained glass and textiles.
+These fundamental skills and knowledge allow StFX students to further explore the creation of artworks in a wide variety of traditional media: drawing, painting, and printmaking; applied disciplines such as stained glass, textiles; and communications such as design, photography and animation.
 Advanced study in studio art can be accommodated by special student-led projects in which StFX students work individually with their instructor.

 All studio courses are taught by practising professionals who share their expertise with StFX students.
 StFX offers the only program in studio art in Atlantic Canada that is open to all students.
 Art History courses are taught by internationally-respected scholars.
 StFX is the only university east of Montreal to offer a comprehensive program of courses on art made before the 19th Century.
 Many art history courses are unique to StFX.